kiel0nek/edym-promo-finder/README.md

 ### How it work

 It call all links from 'links.txt' and look for product with price 0.01.
-(0,01 zł) It will scrape all sites, every two minutes
+(0,01 zł) It will scrape all sites, every minute and will display only fresh links. (links that wasn't found on last search)

 ## Built With
 * [Axios](https://github.com/axios/axios) - Used to make requests